lumeland/lume.land/docs/core/remote-files.md

 ## Override remote files

-If a remote file exists locally (in the previous examples: `styles.css` and `_includes/layouts/main.vto`) the local file will be used instead of the remote one.
+If a remote file exists locally(in the previous examples: `styles.css` and `_includes/layouts/main.vto`), the local file will be used instead of the remote one.
 This is useful for creating themes with all templates and assets loaded remotely but allowing overriding some files locally in order to customize the theme.
 As an example, see the
 [Simple blog theme](https://github.com/lumeland/theme-simple-blog).

-## Limits of the remote files
+## Limits of remote files

 Remote files work in most cases, because they are integrated natively in Lume's file system